jandom-devel/ScalaFixExamples/docker/instructions.md

 The image comes with some examples on the use of ScalaFix which can be executed using `sbt` - Scala Build Tool - the standard build system for Scala.

 * Launch the Scala Build Tool with the command `sbt`  from the directory `/home/scalafix/ScalaFixExamples` .
 You will see the SBT prompt `sbt:ScalaFixExamples>` from which you can give the command `run` .
 * Choose the number of the example you want to run.
-These examples are not particularly significative without looking at the source code.
+These examples are not particularly significant without looking at the source code.
 It is possible to browse the source code with either the `emacs` or `vi` text editors, or directly from the GitHub repositories: [https://github.com/jandom-devel/ScalaFix/tree/v0.10.0](https://github.com/jandom-devel/ScalaFix/tree/v0.10.0) for  ScalaFix 0.10.0 and [https://github.com/jandom-devel/ScalaFixExamples/tree/fm2023](https://github.com/jandom-devel/ScalaFixExamples/tree/fm2023) for the FM 2023 branch of ScalaFixExamples.

 The following are the examples presented in the paper: